Ylgr/new-whyelsetheyare-blog/source/_posts/open-the-world-of-blockchain-development-chapter-4-understand-the-math-inside-cryptography.md

 In the first generation of Blockchain, beside of Bitcoin, we have many other Blockchains that follow by this solution rule: UTXO (stand for Unspent transaction output).

-The information that UTXO have is: input, output, timestamp, hash.
+The information that UTXO have is: input, output, timestamp, hash, nonce.

 Typically, that type of Blockchain don't save your balance to query, so you need to get sum number of your UTXO in your account to get the number.